department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 [Find out what happens after you apply for a pre-need eligibility determination](/burials-and-memorials/pre-need/after-you-apply/).

 **Note:** We’ve received a large number of pre-need eligibility applications, and it’s slowing down our approval process.
 We’ll let you know when we’ve received your application and how long we think it’ll take to make a decision.
-We’re sorry for the delay.[Find out what happens after you apply for a pre-need eligibility determination](/burials-and-memorials/pre-need/after-you-apply/).
+We’re sorry for the delay.

 For more information, you can call 1-877-222-VETS (<a href="tel:+18772228387">1-877-222-8387</a>), Monday through Friday, 8:00 a.m. to 8:00 p.m. (<abbr title="eastern time">ET</abbr>).
 Please wait to hear back about your application rather than applying again.